curiousdev-io/blog.curiousdev.io/blog/2025-11-14-serverless-containers-part-3.md

 ### Runtime Interface Client (RIC)

-The RIC is a [set of software packages that implement the Lambda Runtime API](https://github.com/aws/aws-lambda-python-runtime-interface-client).
-It's the magic that allows your runtime to receive data from (i.e. events) and send data back to the the AWS Lambda service.
+The [RIC](https://github.com/aws/aws-lambda-python-runtime-interface-client) is basically the secret sauce that lets your code talk to the Lambda service.
+It's what allows your runtime to receive data from (i.e. events) and send data back to the the AWS Lambda service.

 The RIC is packaged by default in AWS provided base images (e.g. [python](https://gallery.ecr.aws/lambda/python), [node.js](https://gallery.ecr.aws/lambda/nodejs)).
 There is nothing special you need to do during the build process when you use these images.
 However, when you're building your own image, you'll need to include it.